 RTAA—Reemployment Trade Adjustment Assistance

-SOCRATES—Standardized Occupational Components for Research and Analysis of Trends in Employment System is a tool to assist Boards in performing a regional labor market analysis.
-It allows Boards that are conducting WIOA planning to generate lists of targeted industries and targeted occupations.
-It is also excellent for researching regional Texas labor markets and identifying occupational training possibilities or to justify new program submission and approval.
-The analytical tools and regional narrative reports within SOCRATES follow the planning guidelines issued for targeted industries and occupations approved by TWC.

 State Qualified Health Plan—HCTC-related: Health plans that have been qualified by the Texas Department of Insurance (TDI) as meeting the requirements set forth in the Trade Adjustment Reform Act of 2002.
 A list of these plans will be submitted to the US Treasury Department by TDI.

 Suitable Employment—With respect to a Trade-certified worker, work of a substantially equal or higher skill level than the worker’s past employment, with wages of not less than 80 percent of the worker’s average weekly wage.
 The availability of suitable employment is used to determine whether or not the participant is eligible for TAA-funded training.